Vulnerability testing policy for applications on Pega Cloud

 - Vulnerability testing process for applications on Pega Cloud

-Pega Cloud Services clients and Pega Cloud for Government clients (hereinafter referred to as "Pega Cloud" clients) can conduct security assessments for applications on Pega Cloud when such assessments are preauthorized and performed within the guidelines described in this article.
+Pegasystems permits Pega Cloud Services clients and Pega Cloud for Government clients (hereinafter referred to as "Pega Cloud " clients) to conduct security assessments for applications on Pega Cloud as needed, when Pega Cloud clients perform such assessments within the guidelines described in this article.